Rufus For Real

 What temperature should pork tenderloin be cooked to?

-Pork tenderloin is at its juiciest when cooked to 140–145°F and then rested for 5 minutes.
-It stays tender, rosy, and incredibly flavorful.
-Going much higher can dry it out quickly.
+Pork tenderloin is at its juiciest when cooked to 140–145°F and then rested for a few minutes before slicing.

 Can I make the chimichurri ahead of time?